 I have been fortunate to travel to some wonderful places: England, France, Mexico, Italy, Switzerland (for an afternoon), Greece, and the Czech Republic, plus lots of areas in the U.S. I hope that list will grow longer.

-I am married to Donald Ferguson, a life-long resident of the Peninsula, and we have seven-year old son, named George.
+I am married to Donald Ferguson, a life-long resident of the Peninsula, and we have ten-year old son, named George.
 I wanted George to have my last name, since Donald already had a son with his last name from his first marriage.
 Donald agreed, and in return, he got a 50-inch plasma screen TV.

 I am grateful to Donae Hendricks for recommending me to Liz, and to Liz and all my coworkers for being so great.
 Thank you for letting me design for you!